 The basic storyline is something we are quite familiar with, given that we’ve been watching these kind of movies for a long time (from Devdas to Anurag Kashyap’s Dev.D).
 But what makes Arjun Reddy special is the way Sandeep wrote the characters and their emotions.
 There’s rarely a moment created for dramatic effect.
 Every emotion felt real and that is the USP of this film.
 If not for those, 3 hours would feel like watching a long movie because in general, we get tired of songs, comedy track and that’s why we feel movies are long.
 But here’s someone who’s filled those 180 odd minutes with strong content and pulls you to his (Arjun’s) world and be invested in it for that long.
 It’s a rare feat which hasn’t happened anytime in the recent past.

 To bring life to this crazy character called Arjun Reddy, an actor too should be that crazy.
 Vijay Deverakonda!
 What an amazing performance!!
 He has an impeccable command on screen which only few actors have.
 I can’t imagine an actor who’d do such a daring character without any vanity, especially the interval where he loses bladder control after drugs and pees in his pants.
 He’s there in almost every frame and never did he hit a false note or does something over the top.
 His anger, his heart break and his tears.. all felt real.
 This is a gem of a performance and for a guy who’s 3 films old, it’s a remarkable achievement.
 Shalini is also good.
-Though she’s mostly quiet during the first few minutes because she’s intimidated by Arjun, it’s after she actually falls in love with him is when her performance starts making impact.
+Though she has an underwritten initial part, it’s after she actually falls in love with him is when her performance starts making impact.
 During the breakup scene outside her house (which is shown in trailer) and the climax, she really matched up with Vijay.
 Also, their long distance relationship montage is one of the best of the film.